David Hilbert: Personal life

-Franz suffered throughout his life from an undiagnosed mental illness.
-His inferior intellect was a terrible disappointment to his father and this misfortune was a matter of distress to the mathematicians and students at Göttingen.
+Franz suffered throughout his life from mental illness, and after he was admitted into a psychiatric clinic, Hilbert said, "From now on, I must consider myself as not having a son."
+His attitude toward Franz brought Käthe considerable sorrow.

 Hilbert considered the mathematician Hermann Minkowski to be his "best and truest friend".

 Hilbert was baptized and raised a Calvinist in the Prussian Evangelical Church.
 He later left the Church and became an agnostic.
 He also argued that mathematical truth was independent of the existence of God or other a priori assumptions.
 When Galileo Galilei was criticized for failing to stand up for his convictions on the Heliocentric theory, Hilbert objected: "But [Galileo] was not an idiot.
 Only an idiot could believe that scientific truth needs martyrdom; that may be necessary in religion, but scientific results prove themselves in due time."

 Later years

-Like Albert Einstein, Hilbert had closest contacts with the Berlin Group whose leading founders had studied under Hilbert in Göttingen (Kurt Grelling, Hans Reichenbach and Walter Dubislav).
+Like Albert Einstein, Hilbert had closest contacts with the Berlin Group, whose leading founders had studied under Hilbert in Göttingen (Kurt Grelling, Hans Reichenbach, and Walter Dubislav).

-Around 1925, Hilbert developed pernicious anemia, a then-untreatable vitamin deficiency whose primary symptom is exhaustion; his assistant Eugene Wigner described him as subject to "enormous fatigue" and how he "seemed quite old," and that even after eventually being diagnosed and treated, he "was hardly a scientist after 1925, and certainly not a Hilbert."
+Around 1925, Hilbert developed pernicious anemia, a then-untreatable vitamin deficiency of which the primary symptom is exhaustion; his assistant Eugene Wigner described him as subject to "enormous fatigue" and how he "seemed quite old", and that even after eventually being diagnosed and treated, he "was hardly a scientist after 1925, and certainly not a Hilbert".

+Hilbert was elected to the American Philosophical Society in 1932.

 Hilbert lived to see the Nazis purge many of the prominent faculty members at University of Göttingen in 1933.
-Those forced out included Hermann Weyl (who had taken Hilbert's chair when he retired in 1930), Emmy Noether and Edmund Landau.
+Those forced out included Hermann Weyl (who had taken Hilbert's chair when he retired in 1930), Emmy Noether, and Edmund Landau.
 One who had to leave Germany, Paul Bernays, had collaborated with Hilbert in mathematical logic, and co-authored with him the important book Grundlagen der Mathematik (which eventually appeared in two volumes, in 1934 and 1939).
-This was a sequel to the Hilbert–Ackermann book Principles of Mathematical Logic from 1928.
+This was a sequel to the Hilbert–Ackermann book Principles of Mathematical Logic (1928).
 Hermann Weyl's successor was Helmut Hasse.

-About a year later, Hilbert attended a banquet and was seated next to the new Minister of Education, Bernhard Rust.
-Rust asked whether "the Mathematical Institute really suffered so much because of the departure of the Jews."
-Hilbert replied, "Suffered?
+About a year after the purge, Hilbert attended a banquet and was seated next to the new Minister of Education, Bernhard Rust.
+Rust asked whether "the Mathematical Institute really suffered so much because of the departure of the Jews".
+Hilbert replied: "Suffered?
 It doesn't exist any longer, does it?"